Ethiopia Travel Advice

 The terrorist group Al Shabaab operate freely in many areas of Somalia which poses a threat across the East Africa region including Ethiopia.
 The capital city Addis Ababa is at high risk from Al Shabaab attacks.

-It is strongly recommended that you only travel to Ethiopia if it is absolutely necessary, and with a Close Protection team should you choose to do so.
+The general travel advice for Ethiopia is that it is strongly recommended that you only travel to Ethiopia if it is absolutely necessary, and with a Close Protection team should you choose to do so.
 If you are travelling to the region for business purposes, it is your employer’s duty of care to ensure the correct security measures are in place.

 Recent Security Risk Events